-For ten years, I’ve been learning, practicing then coaching agile software development because it fosters passionate, focused teams.
+For fourteen years, I’ve been learning, practicing then coaching agile software development because it fosters passionate, focused teams.

 I have written peer reviewed papers and experience reports and presented on product ownership, agile and software ethics, instilling agile values, management in an agile organization and the lack of sufficient numbers of women in software development at Agile, Agile NYC, Scrum Gatherings and the Hawaii International Conference on System Sciences (HICSS).